Galway Theatre Festival (May) – 2027 Ultimate Guide

 • ✔️ Extend your trip — Use your mornings to explore the Cliffs of Moher or the Aran Islands before heading back to the city for evening performances.

-When is the Galway Theatre Festival 2026?
-The festival officially runs from April 30 to May 9, 2026.
+When is the Galway Theatre Festival?
+The festival typically runs from April 30 to May 9.
 The opening launch party typically takes place on the evening of April 30th, with full performances beginning the following morning.

 Is the Galway Theatre Festival the same as the Galway Arts Festival?
 No. The Galway Theatre Festival happens in late April/early May and focuses on independent and local theatre.
 The Galway International Arts Festival (GIAF) is a much larger event held in July that includes international music acts and large-scale street spectacles.